Voter Registration Qualifications

 What identification do I need in order to register to vote?

-No. You should use your legal name just as you would for any legal document.
+You should use your legal name just as you would for any legal document.

 Voter Information Cards

 - After your voter registration application is validated